ArcticWabbit/ArcticWabbit/README.md

 - 🔭 I’m currently working on small game demos
 - 🌱 I’m currently learning Unity and C#
 - 👯 I’m looking to collaborate on making a game!
-- 📫 How to reach me: arcticwabbit@gmail.com
+- 📫 How to reach me: @ArcticWabbit & arcticwabbit@gmail.com
 - ⚡ Fun fact: Mind Flayer is my favorite monster